-Author has written 83 stories for iCarly, Drake & Josh, Fatal Frame, CSI, Victorious, Silent Hill, Resident Evil, Hunger Games, Final Fantasy XIII, Assassin's Creed, Gilmore Girls, Legend of Zelda, Dynasty Warriors, Tekken, Vampire Academy, Game of Thrones, Samurai Warriors, and Heavy Rain.
+Author has written 103 stories for iCarly, Drake & Josh, Fatal Frame, CSI, Victorious, Silent Hill, Resident Evil, Hunger Games, Final Fantasy XIII, Assassin's Creed, Gilmore Girls, Legend of Zelda, Dynasty Warriors, Tekken, Vampire Academy, Game of Thrones, A song of Ice and Fire, Samurai Warriors, and Heavy Rain.

 Hi there, my name is Jamie, I'm from the UK, that's all the info I'm giving :)